Tell us about yourself and our broker partner Mojo will find the best variable mortgage rates for you

 In the current market, SVRs are sometimes cheaper than fixed-rate deals

 The main disadvantage of variable rate mortgages is a bit more general, as they all share in their unpredictability.
-This means that no matter whether you have a tracker, discount, or SVR mortgage, your payments can go up or down at any time.
+No matter whether you have a tracker, discount, or SVR, your payments can go up or down at any time.

-Those on a strict budget may prefer to opt for a fixed-rate mortgage.
-Fixed-rate mortgage interest rates will not change at all for the length of the deal, so you’ll always know how much your repayments will be.
+Those on a strict budget may prefer to opt for a fixed interest rate product which won't change at all for the length of the deal - so you’ll always know how much your repayments will be.

 SVR and discount rates also have the further disadvantage of being more difficult to predict than a tracker rate.
 Tracker rates are often the most suitable option for people looking for a variable rate, but wanting slightly more idea of when their rates may change.